Mental Health Crisis and Suicide Prevention

 Warning Signs of a Mental Health Crisis

 Mental health crises are unique to the individual.
 There are many different factors that can contribute to experiencing a crisis, often related to significant stressors such as trauma, loss, and financial hardship.
-Some common warning signs for children/adolescents and adults are listed below.
-It is important to recognize them and know how to approach the person in crisis.
+Feeling overwhelmed or out of control, especially of one’s feelings, thoughts, or behaviors are key features of a mental health crisis across ages.
+It is important to recognize them and know how to help people in crisis.

 Mental Health Crisis Warning Signs in Teens and Children